bo-oz/materialize-components/README.md

 ### <a name="breadcrumbs"></a> Breadcrumbs

-To create a breadcrumb, you first instantiate the class and can then add links to the object:
+To create a [breadcrumb](http://materializecss.com/breadcrumbs.html), you first instantiate the class and can then add links to the object.

 ```ruby
 # Accessing the class directly